cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 your app.

-I think leveraging email is a great example of focusing on solving problems for users instead of just building software.
+I think leveraging email is a great example of focusing on solving problems for your users instead of just building software.

-Luckily, Rails has an unsung hero with ActionMailbox.
-ActionMailbox gives you a familiar Rails-y way to accept and proccess inbound emails for your app.
+Luckily, Rails has an unsung hero in Action Mailbox.
+Action Mailbox gives you a familiar Rails-y way to accept and proccess inbound emails for your app.

 <!-- This post is going to walk through getting started with ActionMailbox, things to -->
 <!-- consider on production and my experiences. -->

-This post is going to walk through getting started with ActionMailbox and some things to watch out for along the way.
+This post will walk through getting started with Action Mailbox, how to process your inbound emails and things to watch out for along the way.

 <!-- ### What is Action Mailbox? -->
 ### ActionMailbox Background

-Let's face it, if you're like me, and you see some familar looking commands to get started at the top of a guide, I can't resist running it just to see what it does.

-<div class="tenor-gif-embed" data-postid="10193348" data-share-method="host" data-aspect-ratio="1" data-width="100%"><a href="https://tenor.com/view/still-gonna-send-it-gif-10193348">Still Gonna Send It GIF</a>from <a href="https://tenor.com/search/still+gonna+send+it-gifs">Still Gonna Send It GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

-If you're going through the Action Mailbox basics Rails guides, you could skip over some important peices of information.

 The Rails guides for the [Action Mailbox Basics](https://guides.rubyonrails.org/action_mailbox_basics.html#what-is-action-mailbox-questionmark) do a pretty good job of explaining what ActionMailbox is.
 Here's how they describe what Action Mailbox is: